 Reducing the number of allergens in the air can help improve allergy symptoms.
 Many people continue to struggle with their allergies even when they are indoors because the outdoor air enters the building directly without being cleansed of its allergens.
 A good air purifier will remove these allergens and purify the air so that it does not trigger as many allergy symptoms.
 Those who cannot seem to get any relief from their allergies frequently see their condition improve when they use an indoor air purifier to remove allergens from the air.

 Better Breathing for Asthmatics and Others

 The various particulates that are found in unpurified air are not good for conditions such as asthma, emphysema, chronic obstructive pulmonary disease, and several others.
 Individuals who suffer from any of these illnesses do much better with cleaner air.
-In fact, those who have these respiratory conditions are advised to avoid dust, smoke, and other things that irritate the lungs and cause additional breathing problems.
+In fact, those who have these respiratory conditions are advised to avoid dust, smoke, and other contaminants that irritate the lungs and cause additional breathing problems.
 Good air filtration will purify the indoor air of most of these lung irritants and improve the prognosis for those who suffer from these respiratory diseases.

 No More Chemicals in the Air